-Viewed as a leading application in foreign currency exchange, the CEIFX software is a major component in the success of the group.
-The software continues to generate interest with new and potential customers, while CXI is dedicated to maintaining an active development cycle.
+Viewed as a leading application in foreign currency exchange, the CEIFX software is a major component in the success of CXI and EBC.
+Both CXI and EBC utilizes the software in their own deployments locally known as CEIFX and EBCFX.
+The software continues to generate interest with new and potential clients, while the company group is dedicated to maintaining an active development cycle.
 Investing in the development of the CEIFX software is a high priority as it delivers routine maintenance, security upgrades, new features and client request fulfillment.

-The web-based software accommodates all product lines offered by CXI.
-The core features allow for fully customized customer setups and integration, instinctual user interface, user management, and robust reporting capabilities.
-A key integration is the software's Compliance Verification System (CVS).
-The CVS allows for live compliance checks of regulatory watch lists, easy to review matches, live-stop capabilities, branch-hopper aggregation, compliance reporting and it maintains compliance with all current applicable U.S. and Canadian regulations.
+The web-based software accommodates all product lines offered by CXI and EBC.
+The core features allow for fully customized customer setups and integration, instinctual user interface, user management and robust reporting capabilities.
+A key feature is the software's Compliance Verification System (CVS).
+The CVS allows for live compliance checks of regulatory watch lists, easy to review matches, live-stop capabilities, branch-hopper aggregation, compliance reporting and it helps the group and its clients maintain compliance with certain applicable U.S. and Canadian regulations.

 An emphasis for CEIFX's ongoing development is increasingly connecting the system through software integrations.
-Notably, integrations to outside systems allow CEIFX to effectively and seamlessly improve clients' workflow within their current processes.
-Facilitating an online environment where clients' existing core banking software, enterprise resource planning software, and data exchanges can access CEIFX with APIs (application programing interfaces) allows for seamless operational, financial and regulatory compliance, thereby cultivating more interest in the online platform by other institutions and creating strategic opportunities for CXI.
+Integrations to outside systems allow CEIFX to effectively and seamlessly improve clients' workflow within their current processes.
+Facilitating an online environment where clients' existing core banking software, enterprise resource planning software, and data exchanges can access CEIFX with APIs (application programing interfaces) allows for simplified operational, financial and regulatory compliance, thereby cultivating more interest in the online platform by other institutions and creating strategic opportunities for CXI.
+As well as data flowing in from client sources, integrations allow for data to flow out of the software for automated end-to-end processing.

 Even with such robust capabilities, the system remains flexible for many setup types and deployment needs.
-CEIFX is a sophisticated tool that helps clients be better at their own business by simplifying foreign exchange and payments through enhanced efficiencies, risk management, and powerful validations.
+The ability to white label the software for other financial institutions to facilitate their downstream clients expands where and how the software can be used.
+CEIFX is a sophisticated tool that helps clients be better at their own business by simplifying foreign exchange and payments through enhanced efficiencies, risk management and powerful validations.
 As such, CEIFX remains an integral part of the company's competitive advantage.